xibodevelopment/backupwordpress/bin/readme.txt

 === BackUpWordPress ===
-Contributors: humanmade, willmot, dashaluna, pauldewouters, joehoyle, mattheu, tcrsavage, cuvelier, katmoody, sambulance
+Contributors: xibodevelopment, humanmade, willmot, dashaluna, pauldewouters, joehoyle, mattheu, tcrsavage, cuvelier, katmoody, sambulance, dnutbourne, snightingale
-Tags: back up, backup, backups, database, zip, db, files, archive, wp-cli, humanmade Requires at least: 3.9
+Tags: back up, backup, backups, database, zip, db, files, archive, wp-cli, xibodevelopment Requires at least: 3.9
 Tested up to: 4.7
-Stable tag: 3.6.3.1
+Stable tag: 3.6.4.1

 Simple automated backups of your WordPress-powered website.

 == Description ==

+BackupWordPress was created by our friends at HumanMade but is now under new ownership.
+We're committed to opensource and WordPress and will provide free support for the many BackupWordPress fans.
+We'll make occasional updates to the free software - please send us any patches you'd like to see released here: https://github.com/orgs/xibodevelopment/

+However, we'll no longer be selling or supporting the paid add-ons (e.g. for backups to Dropbox and Google Drive).
+It's certainly a good idea to backup to cloud storage to protect against server-wide risks.
+For this we recommend [UpdraftPlus WordPress Backups](https://updraftplus.com/?afref=744) which can do things for free BackupWordPress Premium could do on a paid basis.
+Click here for [full comparison](https://updraftplus.com/backupwordpress/?afref=744).

-[BackUpWordPress](https://bwp.hmn.md/?utm_source=wordpress-org&utm_medium=plugin-page&utm_campaign=freeplugin) will back up your entire site including your database and all your files on a schedule that suits you.
+BackUpWordPress will back up your entire site including your database and all your files on a schedule that suits you.
 Try it now to see how easy it is!

 This plugin requires PHP version 5.3.2 or later